SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                                                This gives the storage container and storagedevice for the game, it also has a setting to signify if we are loading or saving.&nbsp; More on the iAsyncResult later.
+                                                                This gives the storage container and storagedevice for the game, it also has a setting to signify if we are loading or saving.
+More on the iAsyncResult later.